nuttytree/ESPHome-Devices/README.md

 > > * The default level is configurable as different levels when my house is in "Day" mode vs "Night" mode (based on a sensor in Home Assistant) and via a service in Home Assistant
 > > * Provides an option to auto turn off the light after a period of time
 > > * The auto turn off time is configurable to be different when my house is in "Day" mode vs "Night" mode (based on a sensor in Home Assistant) and via a service in Home Assistant
+> > * Adds ability to specify a function to call when the dimmer is double tapped while off
+> > * Double tapping while off can be configured to leave the light in an off or on state
-> > * Adds ability to specify a function to call when the switch is double tapped
+> > * Adds ability to specify a function to call when the dimmer is double tapped while on
 > > * Allows you to "link" other light(s) in Home Assistant that will be controlled by this dimmer

+> Details on using the [tuya_light_plus.h](./custom/tuya_light_plus.h) component can be found [here](TuyaLightPlus.md).

 > The following devices are Feit Dimmers:
 > > * [Basement Stair Lights](./devices/basement_stair_lights_1.yaml)/[Basement Stair Lights 2](./devices/basement_stair_lights_2.yaml)